Yellow Brazilian Pepper-tree Leaf Galler (suggested common name) Calophya latiforceps Burckhardt (Insecta: Hemiptera: Calophyidae: Calophyinae)

 Several exploratory surveys for natural enemies of Brazilian peppertree have been conducted in South America (Hight et al. 2002, Cuda et al. 2006, McKay et al. 2009, Wheeler et al. 2016).
 In 2010, Calophya latiforceps Burckhardt, a new species of leaflet galling psyllid we are calling the yellow Brazilian peppertree leaf-galler (Figure 1), was discovered attacking Brazilian peppertree in the northern state of Bahia, Brazil (Burckhardt et al. 2011).

 The genus Calophya Löw is a predominantly New World, Oriental and East Palaearctic genus of 59 described species that are mostly associated with Anacardiaceae and other Sapindales.
-Among the psyllids developing on Schinus, there are 14 described Calophya species, which all induce galls (Burckhardt and Basset 2000).
+Among the psyllids developing on Schinus, there are 16 described Calophya species, which all induce galls (Burckhardt and Basset 2000, Burckhardt et al., 2018).
 These authors showed that several Calophya spp. are monophagous, meaning they are restricted to a single host plant species.

 Eggs are laid along the margins and veins of new leaf flushes.
 Newly laid eggs are oblong in shape, white in color (< 3 days old) and turn black before nymphal hatching (Figure 3).
 Egg length is probably similar to that of Calophya terebinthifolii Burckhardt & Bassett, which is 0.212 ± 0.002 mm (Christ et al. 2013).

-The first instar nymphs are often referred to as crawlers.
-Subsequent instars are not mobile, they are bright yellow and secrete waxy droplets (Figure 4).
+The first instars are often referred to as crawlers.
+Subsequent instars are not mobile; they are bright yellow and secrete waxy droplets (Figure 4).
 When removed from the leaf, the fifth instar resembles a half-sphere.
 Length and width of the 5th instar are 0.82 mm and 0.79 mm, respectively.

 Life Cycle and Biology